dvcoffey/ps-classics/README.md

 ## Strategy

 This site is primarily a fan wesite, and proof of concept for a working live directory of classic playstation games.
 The goal is to provide the user with an enjoyable experience, and the ability to learn about a piece of gaming history.

 ## Scope

 Visitors should be provided with enough information quickly to determine if this is a site that they like (or dislike).
 If a user wants to purchase a game for their collection, they are provided with a link to the game on amazon.com Although this is not a business focused website a similar strategy could be applied to a game store front with the 'amazon.com' link replaced instead by a 'purchase from store' link
-If the Game Developer were to own an online store front, the player could be directed here at the end of the game with the hope of gaining more business.
+If the Game Developer were to own an online store front, this could be used to sell the product.

 ## Structure

 The Logo/Brand is always visible at the top left of the page, in the navbar and will verify for the user that they are in the right place.
 This also acts as a home button which will redirect the user back to the homepage.
 The homepage will appear first with the navbar providing the user to other pages on the site.